h2oai/datatable/docs/api/models/linear_model.rst

           - All the input model parameters as a named tuple.

         * - :attr:`seed <datatable.models.LinearModel.seed>`
-          - Seed for the random data shuffling.
+          - Seed for the quasi-random data shuffling.

 .. toctree::